pelatx/brackets-link-file/README.md

 - Accelerates the first execution of the CDN libraries dialog.

 v2.4.2 - German translation fixes

+v2.5.0 - Added ability to drag files directly from the project tree and drop them onto the editor to get the file linked.

 ## Credits
 Icons from [Ionicons][ionicons].